Australian Citizenship Ceremonies

 Around 1500 Sunshine Coast residents become Australian citizens every year.
 It can take around 90 days from receiving approval from DIBP to attend a ceremony.

-The next citizenship ceremony will be held on 21 March 2014 at Lake Kawana Community Centre.
+The next citizenship ceremony will be held on 21 May at Coolum Beach State School.

 Citizenship ceremonies on the Sunshine Coast

 Council provides a venue where you can state your Pledge, after you have successfully applied for Australian citizenship.
 At the ceremony, you will receive your Certificate of Australian Citizenship, dated and signed.
 From that date on, you are an Australian citizen.